 “…hydrocephalus has taught me to fight always and to never give up.”

 Jordan Rogers is finishing her third year at the University of Denver where she will graduate with a Bachelor of Science in Biology and minors in chemistry and Spanish.
-She is fond of reading, running and spending time with her friends.
+She is fond of reading, running, and spending time with her friends.
 She aspires to work as a physician’s assistance so she can make a difference in patients’ lives in the same way that some medical professionals have helped her.

 Jordan was diagnosed with hydrocephalus at 3 months of age and since then, she has undergone 19 surgeries to revise her shunt.
-The condition has taught her to always be thankful, to fight and to never give up.
+The condition has taught her to always be thankful, to fight, and to never give up.
 Jordan says “Although there are challenges in life, they can always be overcome with support from family and friends and most importantly, an optimistic attitude.”

 Recipient of the Gerard Swartz Fudge Memorial Scholarship Fund

 “I believe in making the best of it and trying to inspire others.
-I’ve always believe that you choose your attitude.
+I’ve always believed that you choose your attitude.
 I want people to know that even though I have CP and am in a wheelchair, I am really blessed and hope to be able to make a positive impact on others.”

 Timothy Beighley is in his second semester at Reinhardt University in Waleska, GA, where he is majoring in religion and will obtain his degree to become a hospital chaplain.
 His main interests in life are helping others and being active in his community.
 Timothy is extremely devoted to his volunteer work within his community, from coordinating meals for families in the hospital to being a camp counselor at a special needs camp called Team Kids.
 Timothy states, “I want to be able to give back and help to give people hope in their time of need.”